laninsky/direct_mito_sequencing/4_filtering_fasta_on_pileup/README.md

 Along with the programs above, to cite this pipeline:
 ```
 Alexander, A. 2018.
 4_filtering_fasta_on_pileup v0.0.
 Available from: https://github.com/laninsky/direct_mito_sequencing/edit/master/4_filtering_fasta_on_pileup/

+Dobelmann, J., Alexander, A., Baty, J.W., Gemmell, N.J., Gruber, M.A., Quinn, O., Wenseleers, T. and Lesterv, P.J., 2019.
+The association between mitochondrial genetic variation and reduced colony fitness in an invasive wasp.
+Molecular Ecology.
 ```
 ### Version history
 ```
-v0.0 This version of pipeline used in TBD
+v0.0 This version of pipeline used in Dobelmann et al. (2019)
 ```